qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    Annotation text dialog

-Annotation can be selected when an annotation tool is enabled.
-Then it can be moved by map position (by dragging the map marker) or by moving only the balloon.
+Annotations can be selected when an annotation tool is enabled.
+They can then be moved by map position (by dragging the map marker) or by moving only the balloon.
-Also the |annotation| :sup:`Move Annotation` tool allows you to move the balloon on the map canvas.
+The |annotation| :sup:`Move Annotation` tool also allows you to move the balloon on the map canvas.

-To delete an annotation, select it and either press the :kbd:`Del` or :kbd:`Backspace` button or either double-click and press the :guilabel:`Delete` button in its properties dialog.
+To delete an annotation, select it and either press the :kbd:`Del` or :kbd:`Backspace` button, or double-click it and press the :guilabel:`Delete` button in the properties dialog.

 .. note::
    If you press :kbd:`Ctrl+T` while an :guilabel:`Annotation` tool (move annotation,